zoonoo/azure-docs.ko-kr/articles/iot-hub/iot-hub-metrics.md

 <properties
- pageTitle="IoT Hub 진단 메트릭"
- description="사용자가 리소스의 전반적인 상태를 평가할 수 있는 Azure IoT Hub 메트릭의 개요" services="iot-hub" documentationCenter="" authors="nberdy"
+ pageTitle="IoT Hub diagnostic metrics" description="An overview of Azure IoT Hub metrics, enabling users to assess the overall health of their resource" services="iot-hub" documentationCenter="" authors="nberdy"